milmazz/milmazz.github.io/about.md

 write about a variety of topics about different technologies.
 In the past I was a system administrator, so, maybe I'll include some articles about that as well.

-If you prefer you can contact me on my personal e-mail: `me at milmaz.uno` or you can follow me on Twitter at [@milmazz][]
+If you prefer you can contact me on my personal e-mail: `me at milmazz.uno` or you can follow me on Twitter at [@milmazz][]

 [LinkedIn]: https://www.linkedin.com/in/milmazz